 Keystone Kidspace, a nonprofit organization, has transformed the York Armory.
-Offering educational experiences in their flexible space, programming will include STEAM activities and free play incorporating art, music and movement for kids six and up as well as creative classes and workshops.
+Offering educational experiences in their flexible space, programming includes STEAM activities and free play incorporating art, music and movement for kids six and up as well as creative classes and workshops.

 The renovated two-story space includes a multi-purpose room created to accommodate flexible infrastructure and moveable furniture.
 The project features a lobby with a long display wall, classrooms, offices, a café, a kitchen and multiple activity spaces.

 Exhibit spaces can be rearranged based on the specific event and a “community-built area” gives kids the opportunity to contribute and collaborate on large scale art projects.